pedrofgd/terraform-playground/course/02_deep_dive/06_ci_cd_pipeline/README.md

 This file declare the pipeline that we want to run and its stored with the code that will be running.

 **Obs:** attention on the points that may need to be adjusted in the code:
+- under `tools`, `org.jenkinsci.plugins.terraform.TerraformInstallation` should point for the tool created in Jenkins portal
-- TF_HOME should point to the Terraform tool crated in the Jenkins portal, with the same name that was set there
+- as well, TF_HOME should point to the Terraform tool crated in the Jenkins portal, with the same name that was set there
 - dir('<PATH>') should use the full path for the configuration files (`.tf` files) that will be applied, **by accessing from the root of the source code**

 ## Createing the pipeline in Jenkins